learnlearnin/learnlearnin.github.io/src/documents/feminism.html.md

 ---
 title: "Feminism"
-description: "A man and a woman are only as different as a man and another man or a woman and another woman are"
+description: "Equality for all"
-keywords: feminism, gender equality
+keywords: feminism, equality
 ---

-**Update: This page was created while I still used to think of gender as binary + other.
-My understanding of gender has evolved to a form where gender is a fluid concept and this page is not yet updated to reflect that**
+**Update: This page was initially written when I used to think of gender as a binary + other.
+But now I think of gender as a fluid concept and this page hasn't fully been updated to include that**

-I am a feminist.
+I am an intersectional feminist.

-That is, I believe that men and women are born equal and that any apparent differences in their capacities are only a result of biased interaction with the environment which we must strive to remove.
+That is, I believe that there are a lot of inequalities in our society (gender, caste, race, etc in no particular order), that the effect of these inequalities get compounded disproportionately in the intersections, and that a lot of work is needed to eliminate such systemic oppression.

-In practice, there are multiple kinds of feminism
+In practice, there are multiple kinds of feminism.
+Let us go through some examples:
-* The sensible feminism which is inclusive of all genders and aims at bringing together all genders.
-(HeForShe, etc)
+* [HeForShe](https://www.heforshe.org/en) - a movement where the focus is on gender alone and explicitly wants to avoid misandry by including cis-men in the equation.
 * White feminism - which is focused on breaking glass cielings and often misses the perspectives of race, caste, etc.
-* [Intersectional feminism](#intersectional-feminism) - which speaks about the additive effect of belonging to oppressed race, caste, etc that adds colour to the discourse about feminism
+* [Intersectional feminism](#intersectional-feminism) - which speaks about the additive effect of belonging to an oppressed gender, race, caste, etc.
 * [The extremism where women label everything that a man does/says "sexist" and attack men whenever possible.](#extremist-feminism)
+* TERF - trans-exclusionary radical feminist.

 ## Discrimination ##
 Gender discrimination is so prevalent and systematized that we often fail to see where they exist.
 Here's a list of links which point things out: